CPS1 Key Concepts

 Component

-- Two types: Service Components and Resource Components.
+- Two types: Services and Resources.

 -